A Spring Day ~ Issa and Bashō

 Bush Warbler and Plum Tree

-The altar bell he is talking about is a small Buddhist bell, called rin (磬/鈴) in Japanese, often found as part of a home altar or temple.
+The altar bell he is talking about is a small Buddhist bell, called rin (磬 or 鈴) in Japanese, often found as part of a home altar or temple.
 In the West we wouldn’t call it a bell at all, but rather a singing bowl, the kind that is seating on a tiny cushion and is struck and allowed to sound until the vibration runs out.
-Bell is the more direct translation, but using the Western name might help you picture the scene better.
+Bell is a more literal translation, but using the Western name might help you picture the scene better.

 Photo from Wikipedia